adamczak/PhantomPDF/README.md

 ﻿# PhantomPDF

-####Create PDFs from urls using PhantomJS
+#### Create PDFs from urls using PhantomJS

-####Motivation
+#### Motivation

 How can I print this?
 Can you put headers/footers on this when it prints?
 Page numbers?
 Can we ensure formatting of this page when printed?
 Can you replicate this government form?
 How do I save this as a PDF?

-PhantomPDF was created to answer these questions.
-It was a "how about if we tried this?" that got used over and over again.
+PhantomPDF was created to answer these questions, well - really it was a "how about if we tried this?" that got used over and over again.

-##The Basics
+#### The Basics

-#Requirements
+You need:

 - [PhantomJS](http://phantomjs.org/)
-- a URL
+- The Rasterize script (included with PhantomJS)
+- A service/api/listener running that can accept requests, call PhantomJS with parameters and return the result